t83714/magda/magda-dap-connector/README.md

 ## Modify DapTransformer
 Because the matadata between ckan and Dap is different, some key information should be transformed, such as ID and name of dataset, organization, and distribution.
-`DapTransformer.ts` extends JsonTransformer, and the ID&name specification defined here can rewritten the default one in JsonTransformer.
+`DapTransformer.ts` extends JsonTransformer, and the ID&name specification defined here can rewritten the default behavior in JsonTransformer.
 Following the metadata of Dap, the `getIdFromJsonDataset()`, `getIdFromJsonDistribution()`, `getNameFromJsonDataset(0)`, and `getNameFromJsonDistribution()` should be modified.
+If configed `hasFirstClassOrganizations=true`, `getIdFromJsonOrganization()` and `getNameFromJsonOrganization()` should be implemented.

 ## Building
 Requires SBT to be installed to generated the swagger files from the registry.